 Alexa Derkasch (2012)

-A graduate of the class of 2012, the memories I have as a student at SUNY Albany are far from turning stale.
+A graduate of the class of 2012, the memories I have as a student at the University at Albany are far from turning stale.
 While working towards a B.S. in biology, I also pursued a dual minor in English and music, which prepared me for the reading, writing, and analytical thinking that is now expected of me as a first year law student at the University of New Hampshire (formerly Franklin Pierce).
 My passion for science, song, and stories will hopefully lead to a promising legal career in patent and intellectual property law.
 Aside from school, I am currently volunteering at the Merrimack County Juvenile Diversion office, mentoring adolescent offenders and helping redirect them towards making good choices and becoming contributing members of society.

 Above all, the Music Department was my breath of fresh air during college.
 I learned from invaluable professors and relived my high school years by playing viola in the University Symphony Orchestra.
 For that, I am so grateful.
 Thank you for the memories!